 - Independent – If you want an accurate and unbiased evaluation of your jewelry, ask the help of appraisers who work independently and are not affiliated with other jewelry businesses.

 Prior to taking your jewelry for appraisal, you need to understand what to expect during the process.
-Basically, you will need to get in touch with the appraiser, set an appointment, be familiar with the methodology, and receive documentation after the evaluation.
+Basically, you will need to get in touch with the appraiser, fill up our appraisal form or call us, be familiar with the methodology, and receive documentation after the evaluation.

 If you’re doubtful of the appraisal results, you can seek a second opinion from a different evaluator.